MAP Test Reading

 • RIT range: 155-171

 Kelly and Michael are best friends.
 They went to the movie theater to watch a movie together.
 Kelly wanted to watch a comedy movie, but Michael wanted to watch an action movie.
-When they arrived at the theater, they couldn't agree on what to watch.
-They decided to ask the box office clerk which movie he recommends.
-The box office clerk said "You're both in luck, a new movie just came out that's an action-comedy.
-I watched it when it premiered, and I enjoyed it a lot."
-So, Kelly and Michael decided to watch the movie that the clerk recommended to them.
+When they arrived at the theater, they couldn’t agree on what to watch.
+They decided to ask the box office clerk which movie he recommended.
+The clerk said, “You’re both in luck.
+A new movie just came out that’s an action-comedy.
+I watched it when it premiered, and I enjoyed it a lot.”
+So Kelly and Michael decided to watch the movie that the clerk recommended.

-How was Kelly and Michael's problem resolved?
+How were Kelly and Michael’s problem resolved?

 1. They each went to see a different movie.